Help us improve your experience.

 Updates to sustainability settings are applied during the next data aggregation cycle and changes may take up to one hour to appear on the dashboards.

-Once configured, the values are used to calculate the site's GHG emissions and power cost, which is displayed in the Site-Level Energy Dashboard.
+Once configured, the values are used to calculate the site's current and potential GHG emissions and power cost, which is displayed on the Site-Level Sustainability Dashboard.
 These values are also used to generate the site-level energy report for SBTi planning and tracking.

 Remember: